jasshone/jasshone.github.io/_posts/2024-07-20-Vision-Transformer.md

         self.proj = nn.Linear(P**2*C, D)

     def forward(self, idx, targets):
-        '''
-        idx and targets are the input and target blocks respectively that we get from the dataloader
-        '''

         patches = self.patch_embedding(idx) #(B, N, P^2*C)
         #expands the embedding to have a batch dim
         cls_emb = self.cls_emb.expand(B, -1, -1) #(B, 1, 1)